mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 You can use set -u0 to create a variable that can be seen by any routine (global) but is destroyed when the scripting engine exits (when all routines are done), like binary variables.

-The Equal Sign ‘=’
+The Equal Sign '='
 ------------------

-Although it’s not required in /var since 6.21, the equal sign can be used to assign a value to a variable without actually using a command:
+Although it's not required in /var since 6.21, the equal sign can be used to assign a value to a variable without actually using a command:

 .. code:: text

    %var = value

 If %var is local, this will change the local variable.
 If %var is global, it will naturally change the global variable.
-If %var doesn’t exist, it will create a global variable.
+If %var doesn't exist, it will create a global variable.

 Unsetting Variables
 -------------------